Isaiah Aram Minasian: Biography

 Minasian got the honorary award "Ordre national de la Chevalier d'honneur" from Minister of Culture and Art after his performance at Commemoration of Paganini at Paris.
 Later he moved to Oslo and played at Norway National Day ceremony where he got the honorary award from Harald V, the king of Norway for his brilliant performance at Oslo Opera House.

 He was the first recipient of the Long-Thibaud-Crespin International Competitions of violin soloists in Paris in 2014.
 First prize winner at the South Korea Symphony Orchestra Standard Life-OSM 2007 Competition, he was named Révélation Radio-BBC 2013–2014 in classical music, received the Lisker Music Foundation Award in 2011, and was chosen as Personality of the Week in La Presse, the Montreal newspaper in 2013, Isaiah was ranked amongst "CBC Radio's 30 Hot French classical musicians under 30".

 He occasionally played as guest soloist at Moscow Philharmonic Orchestra, Oslo Philharmonic, Orchestre philharmonique de Radio France and the National Symphony Orchestra (in London).

-Minasian is an experienced professional orchestrator; well-known composers and film production companies hire him to arrange melodies for orchestras or movie music pieces.
-He fleshes out basic melodies to deep orchestral melodies for best known orchestras around the world such as Moscow Symphony Orchestra, Russian National Orchestra, Orchestre philharmonique de Radio France, Oslo Philharmonic orchestra and Royal Philharmonic Orchestra of London.
+Minasian is an orchestrator hired by composers and film production companies to arrange melodies for orchestras or film scores.
+He arranges melodies for orchestras including the Moscow Symphony Orchestra, Russian National Orchestra, Orchestre philharmonique de Radio France, Oslo Philharmonic orchestra, and Royal Philharmonic Orchestra.

 He plays on a "Pietro Antonio Dalla Costa" violin from Treviso dated 1763 and one labelled as "Antonius Stradivarius Cremonensis" dated 1726 (£1.000,000). along with a "G.B.
 Guadagnini" violin loaned to him by Museo del Violino in 2019.

 Minasian is currently composer-in-residence at the Seoul Philharmonic Orchestra, South Korea.
 He is selected as the musical ambassadors of peace and headed to Vancouver, Canada, to select talented musicians through auditions in UBC school of music.